firefinancialservices/slate/source/index.md

 search: true
 ---

-# Getting Started with the Pay with Fire Business Account API
+# Integrating to the Pay with Fire Business Account API

 The Pay with Fire API allows you to deeply integrate our account features into your application.